 MIKE FAULK, EXECUTIVE DIRECTOR

-CENTRAL — Central schools Supt.
-Mike Faulk has been elected president of the Louisiana Association of School Superintentdents for the coming year, which will add to his responsibilities but also to the prestige of the Central Community School System.
+Mike Faulk has been named as Executive Director for the Louisiana Association of School Superintentdents.
 Faulk previously served as president of the association, when he was superintendent of schools in Morehouse Parish.

 The second most important issue is school accountability, Faulk said.
 The number of academically unacceptable schools has been growing, and also the number of charter schools.
 The state has taken over a number of schools, but that effort has not shown great success, he said.